maja-gipp/hiring-challenge/README.md

     - score
     - URL
     - `Comments List` (if possible to get)
-- You should be able to navigate back to `Main View` from `Details Page`
 - `Comments List` should consist of:
     - comment author
     - comment creation date